fghaas/taiga-ansible/README.md

   `taiga_enable_events` or `taiga_enable_async_tasks` is set to
   `true`.

-- `taiga_service_manager`: when set to `circus` (the default), installs the Circus service manager and runs Taiga-related services from there.
+- `taiga_service_manager`: when set to `circus` (the default, for historical reasons), installs the Circus service manager and runs Taiga-related services from there.
 When set to `systemd`, creates and enables systemd services for Taiga instead.
+It is strongly recommended to use `systemd`, matching the upstream recommendation.

 - `taiga_enable_ssl`: configures the web server for HTTPS, and the event processor (if enabled) for secure Websockets (WSS).
 Note that